falanster/drupalsliot2/sites/all/modules/authcache/README.txt

   If you are experimenting with multiple caching systems (db, apc, memcache), make sure to clear the cache each time you switch to remove stale data.

+4. (Optional) If a third-party cache-class is in place it is possible to avoid hitting the database completely.
+Add the following line to settings.php:

+   $conf['page_cache_without_database'] = TRUE;

+   Please note that it is necessary to hard-code all the settings affecting delivery of cached pages in settings.php in that case.

-4. Goto Configuration > Development > Performance > Authcache and enable with appropriate settings
+5. Goto Configuration > Development > Performance > Authcache and enable with appropriate settings

-5. Modify your theme by tweaking user-customized elements (the final HTML must be the same for each user role).
+6. Modify your theme by tweaking user-customized elements (the final HTML must be the same for each user role).
 Template files (e.g., page.tpl.php) will have several new variables: